 Housing costs in SeaTac are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Washington.

-SeaTac is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, SeaTac isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in SeaTac are a mix of both white- and blue-collar jobs.
 Overall, SeaTac is a city of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in SeaTac who work in office and administrative support (12.54%), sales jobs (9.02%), and maintenance occupations (6.34%).

 Also of interest is that SeaTac has more people living here who work in computers and math than 95% of the places in the US.

-The education level of SeaTac citizens is a little higher than the average for US cities and towns: 22.48% of adults in SeaTac have at least a bachelor's degree.
+The citizens of SeaTac are slightly better educated than the national average of 21.84% for all cities and towns, with 22.48% of adults in SeaTac having a bachelor's degree or advanced degree.

 The per capita income in SeaTac in 2018 was $27,654, which is middle income relative to Washington and the nation.
 This equates to an annual income of $110,616 for a family of four.
 However, SeaTac contains both very wealthy and poor people as well.